GravityPDF/gravity-pdf-documentation/docs/v6/extensions/watermark-add-on.md

 * Set the *Watermark* Text Watermark to "Sample"
 * Set the *Previewer* Field's Text Watermark to "Preview"

-When viewing the PDF preview, the watermark "Preview" will be displayed, and when viewing after form submission, the watermark "Sample" will be displayed.
+When viewing the PDF preview, the watermark "Preview" will be displayed.
+And when viewing after form submission, the watermark "Sample" will be displayed.